Instant Pot Steamed Broccoli (Zero Minutes)

 Instructions

-- Sprinkle the top with salt and pepper (optional, to taste).
+6. Toss the steamed broccoli with salt, pepper, and butter of choice (optional, to taste).
 Enjoy warm.

 Notes